PerfectFit-project/virtual_coach_useful_activities/README.md

    - In your branch, set the IP address of your Google Compute Engine instance in the function `send(message)` in the file frontend/static/js/script.js: `url: "http://<your_instance_IP>:5005/webhooks/rest/webhook"`.
 This is why it helps to have a static IP address.
    - Clone your project from Github on the Google Compute Engine instance.
    - Navigate to your project folder on the Compute Engine instance and start your project with `docker-compose up`.
-   - Check if all your containers are running via `docker container ls`.
+   - Check if all your containers are running on your Google Compute Engine instance via `docker container ls`.
    - You can access the frontend from your browser via `http://<your_instance_IP>:3000/?userid=<some_user_id>`.
    - Open the chat here: